Marconiadsf/gcp-series/README.md

 	```
 	docker build -f Dockerfile.dev -t gcp-series-dev-container .
 	```
-This will build the development container image with  python:3.10-slim, git, gcloud SDK, and other tools, copy the requirements.txt file, and install the required python packages.
+This will build the development container image with Python 3.10-slim, Git, gcloud SDK, and other tools, copy the requirements.txt file, and install the required Python packages.

 After the build is complete, you can run the container.